 What should be the frequency of System Restore Points in Windows 10?

 Typically, Windows will create a system restore point automatically periodically by default.
 Windows also creates a system restore point when it detects a major change happening to your system – like when you are installing Windows Updates, Drivers or at times Software.

 Change the value RPGlobalInterval from its default setting of 86,400 seconds (24 hours) to the desired value in seconds.
 Just half, to 43,200, if you want to save the restore point two times in 24 hours OR triple it, to 259,200, if you wish restore points to be created every three days.

 RPGlobalInterval vs SystemRestorePointCreationFrequency

 Similar to RPGlobalInterval, there is another setting, SystemRestorePointCreationFrequency.
-While the former allows you to set an interval between two restore points created by the system, the later is for third party applications.
+While the former allows you to set an interval between two restore points created by the system, the latter is for third-party applications.

 If the value of SystemRestorePointCreationFrequency is set to 0 (zero), and an application calls to create system restore, then it will create the restore point.
 However, if the value is set to, let’s say 3, and there System Restore will not be created if the last restore point was within three minutes.

 I hope the post was easy to follow, and you were able to change System Restore Space using the registry according to your need.
 Make sure always to take a backup of Registry before making any changes.